semgrep/semgrep-docs/docs/support.md

 ## Community support

-Join our Slack community to chat with the Semgrep maintainers and support engineers!
+[Join the Slack community](https://go.semgrep.dev/slack) to chat with the Semgrep maintainers and support engineers!
 All users are welcome to ask for help in the community Slack group.
 Semgrep OSS users can file a file bug report for bugs they are running into here.

 ## Status page